Product

 Sample size is also important; unfortunately, the scientific method often falls by the wayside in business.

-If you don’t have many users, or you’re counting too few users in your metric calculations, then your data may not be scientifically valid.
+If you have few users or count too few users in your metric calculations, your data may not be scientifically valid.

 Here are the scientific guidelines for sample size: